What Does Cosmetology Include?

 Cosmetology Degree & Certification Options

-As mentioned above a certificate program is an excellent way to enter the field of cosmetology as you can enter the workforce in under a year.
-That being said, it is a limited program and won't teach you advanced techniques or specialized skills.
-A certificate program is designed more for entry into the barbering, hair styling, or nail technician field.
-If you want to learn specialized areas such as braiding, theatrical makeup, or hair design you might continue at a beauty school that offers special programs in your area of interest.
+As mentioned, a certificate program is a great way to enter cosmetology, allowing you to start working in under a year.
+However, it’s a basic program that doesn’t cover advanced techniques or specialized skills.
+It’s mainly for entry into barbering, hair styling, or nail technician roles.
+For specialized areas like braiding, theatrical makeup, or hair design, you may want to continue at a beauty school that offers programs in those specific fields.

 An associate degree program typically combines the basics of cosmetology with beginning business courses.
 If you eventually plan to open your own salon or spa or otherwise work independently this may be your best choice, as you will get a solid understanding of best business practices while also completing the coursework required for your state licensure.